 Detoxing is a huge factor with all Lyme patients as the die-off from the bacteria, along with the biofilm, must be carefully purged from the body without making the body herx.
 It is absolutely essential to detoxify as the bugs are killed off, for if even one is missed in the treatment, it will rapidly multiply in a toxic environment where WBC’s do not flourish.

 I can say that essential oils were extremely helpful in coming out of Herxheimer mode.
 I will continue to study the benefits of using essential oils to help fight Lyme disease.
-Knowing that phase three Lyme people are highly sensitive to synthetic chemicals, it is imperative to use only therapeutic grade essential oils that have a GC/MS rating which matches the chemical composition of each oil (gas chromatography and mass spectometry).
+Knowing that phase three Lyme people are highly sensitive to synthetic chemicals, it is imperative to use only therapeutic grade essential oils that have a GC/MS rating that matches the chemical composition of each oil (gas chromatography and mass spectrometry).
 Purity is a must!